MichaelTaylor3D/chia-datalayer-kv-cache/README.md

 Invalidates a cache entry.
 If only the `storeId` is provided, it invalidates all entries related to that store.
 If both `storeId` and `key` are provided, it invalidates the specific cache entry.

+## Cache AutoInvalidation
+This package uses the chia-datalayer-update-notifier package to watch the store for updates and it will automatically invalidate the cache when an update is detected.

 ## Support

 If you find this project useful, please consider supporting our work.
 You can send contributions to the following Chia address: